Digital Projection Mapping | The Macallan Distillery

 Its considered design ensures it blends into its beautiful Scottish surroundings, whilst performing its function as one of the most technologically advanced facilities in the world.
 Celebrating its launch demanded an equally creative solution.

 Projection mapping is a technology which can turn often irregularly shaped objects, into a display surface for video projection.
 Whole buildings appear animated and when combined with audio content the experience is highly engaging.

-A notable building such as this deserves a memorable opening ceremony and marketing specialists, Genie, produced a week of events for the building’s launch with a spectacular finale delivered for 450 international guests.
-The evening show included a dramatic unveiling of the distillery with Projection Artworks futuristic show, projected onto the vast building.
+Marketing specialists, Genie, produced a week of events for the building’s launch with a spectacular finale delivered for 450 international guests.
+The evening show included a dramatic unveiling of the distillery with Projection Artworks’ futuristic show, projected onto the vast building.

-The use of Contra Vision also ensured an unobstructed view out was maintained for those inside the building.
-The polar white colour is designed to function perfectly in such projection applications.
-Installation was trouble free and the show went brilliantly.
+The use of Contra Vision one-way window film ensured an unobstructed view out was maintained for those inside the building.
+The polar white color is designed to function perfectly in such projection applications.
+The window film installation was trouble free and the show went brilliantly.

 Memories of the stunning event, however, will endure for years to come.